mfeit-internet2/geoasn2/README.md

 intended as a near-drop-in replacement for GeoASN by Heinrik Strom at Telenor.

-The following commands are provided
+The following commands are provided:

 | Command       | Input(s)       | Outputs  |